oliviawestmacottssw/SSW.Rules.Content/rules/priorities---do-you-complete-work-in-order-of-importance-aka-priorities/rule.md

 ---

- ​​​​​​​​​With a mountain of emails, it is difficult to make sure the most important tasks get done first.
+ ​​​​​​​With a mountain of emails, it is difficult to make sure the most important tasks get done first.
 You want to keep your clients happy while still removing roadblocks for others.

 ​The word "Urgent" is more important than the word "Important"
  ![Challenges ahead sign](challenges-ahead-sign.jpg) Figure: Remove roadblocks